Network Setup and Firewalls

 Encryption: TLS 1.3*

-**Tricefy uplink only needs outbound access in the firewall.
+*Tricefy uplink only needs outbound access in the firewall.
 While the Tricefy Uplink service utilizes TLS appropriately, the protocol used within is not HTTP-based.
-Firewall systems with [deep] packet inspection enabled may continue to block the Uplink traffic.
-As a result, it may be necessary to disable packet inspection if Uplink cannot communicate with Tricefy cloud.
+Firewall systems with TLS / HTTPS / packet inspection enabled may continue to block the Uplink traffic.
+As a result, it may be necessary to disable these types of inspection services if Uplink cannot communicate with Tricefy cloud.

 Local Windows Settings & Anti-Virus